google/wire/CONTRIBUTING.md

     a single commit before merging your change.
 *   Check the diffs, write a useful description (including something like `Fixes #123` if it's fixing a bug) and send the PR out.
-*   [Travis CI](http://travis-ci.com) will run tests against the PR.
+*   Github will run tests against the PR.
 This should happen within 10 minutes or so.
 If a test fails, go back to the coding stage and try to fix the test and push the same branch again.
 You won't need to make a new pull request, the changes will be rolled directly into the PR you already opened.
-Wait for Travis again.
+Wait for the tests again.
 There is no need to assign a reviewer to the PR, the project team will assign someone for review during the standard [triage](#triaging) process.